-Do you struggle with anxiety, panic attacks, depression, addiction, trouble focusing, or feeling flighty?
-Off balance?
-Or you you just want to recenter yourself so you feel more centered and grounded throughout the day?
+A morning routine is also beneficial if you struggle with anxiety, panic attacks, depression, addiction, or trouble focusing during the day.
 One reason we’re stressed as a nation is that we hit the ground running with a million racing thoughts, never hitting the off switch and running ourselves ragged.

 (Please note: many of the above conditions also represent underlying neurotransmitter imbalances or stress hormone imbalance, so make sure you work with a practitioner alongside adopting this morning routine.
 See the resources section at the end of the post for more info.)

 I can hear you saying, “30 minutes?!
 I don’t even have an extra FIVE minutes in the morning!”
 Hear me out here.
 Are your mornings tight because you’re not getting enough sleep and you’re hitting the snooze?
 Click here for tips to get better zzzzzs.
 Could you get in bed an hour earlier and wake up 5, 10, or 30 minutes earlier?
-Or if you’re juggling kids in the morning, maybe start with just 10 minutes to yourself while your partner lends a hand?
+Or if you’re juggling kids in the morning, maybe start with just 10 minutes to yourself while your partner lends a hand or even after you get your kids off to school?
 Or take 5 minutes to yourself before they’re up.
 If 30 minutes seems too daunting at first, start with less and work up.
 Trust me, you’ll want to.

 Be Focused, Grounded and Centered All Day